-Journey Through Hallowed Ground
+Attractions Along the Journey Through Hallowed Ground Scenic Byway

-As with all major transportation routes, lodging and dining came first in the form of taverns and ordinairies along the turnpike.
+With origins dating to the 1730's, this road was heavily utilized by early German immigrants heading from eastern Pennsylvania to the Shenandoah Valley of Virginia.
+As with all major transportation routes, lodging and dining came first in the form of taverns and ordinaries along the turnpike.
 Throughout the evolution of Frederick County's roadways, lodging, dining, and various other retail opportunities have grown to accommodate transportation improvements and greater numbers of travelers.

 The roads paralleling Catoctin Mountain were utilized for Civil War troop movements.
 General Robert E. Lee and his Rebel army traveled north through the Carrollton Manor area of southern Frederick County en-route to occupying Frederick City in the Fall of 1862 (prior to the battles of South Mountain and Antietam).
 The next summer, Union soldiers would utilize the north county turnpike to reach the small hamlet of Gettysburg, Pennsylvania.
-After intense days of fighting, dead and wounded from both sides were sent south on the roadway toward towns such as Emmitsburg, Thurmont and Frederick.
+After intense days of fighting, dead and wounded from both sides were sent south on the roadway toward towns such as Emmitsburg, Thurmont, and Frederick.

 In 1974, the State Highway Association approved the locally suggested idea to name the Frederick County portion of US 15 "Catoctin Mountain Highway."
 The entire length of the Maryland section of US 15 was designated as a Maryland Scenic Byway in 1999.
 Six years later, the Catoctin Mountain Scenic Byway (US 15) received national designation as one of America's Byways in 2005 from the National Scenic Byways Program.